Introduction

 Trademark owners can enforce their rights through civil litigation, where remedies may include injunctions, damages and the destruction of infringing goods.
 Additionally, Tanzania’s Customs Department can assist in preventing the importation of counterfeit goods by recording registered trademarks and alerting the trademark owner if suspicious goods are detected.

 In Tanzania, renewal of the mark has to be done one month before the expiry of the registration period and not more than one month after the expiry of registration.
-However, late filing of the application for renewal is allowed on the condition that additional fee must be paid.
+However, late filing of the application for renewal is allowed on the condition that an additional fee must be paid.
 Although the laws require that renewal must be made one month before the expiry of the registration and not more than one month after the expiry of registration, in practice, late filing renewal can be done anytime before the removal of the mark from the register.

 Trademark Cancellation & Infringement